serv-terr/pbl_met/doc/src/manual.md

 To use a function like the above version of `isnan` you should presumably disable some optimizations of your compiler, maybe using some command-line flags: please consult your compiler's documentation.

 Of course, if your compiler does support `isnan` directly, we recommend you stick to that version and do not reinvent the wheel - as we said most Fortran compilers have an `isnan` intrinsic to date.

+As mentioned in the previous section, `.valid.` and `.invalid.` operators are also available in _pbl_met_ to perform an equivalent task.
+In general, it is preferable (although not mandatory) to use the operators instead of ` isnan`, as the resulting code is clearer to readers: the operators convey a semantic meaning ` isnan` has not.
+In library code, however, both forms are used.

 ### `pbl_stat`: Statistics